 Targeted therapies are a type of therapy that targets cancer cells directly, rather than attacking all rapidly growing cells as chemotherapy does.
 Targeted therapies focus on specific parts of cells and the signals that cause cancer cells to grow uncontrollably and thrive.11 Most of the targeted therapies that have been studied and approved by the US Food and Drug Administration (FDA) belong to a class of drugs called kinase inhibitors.

 As discussed earlier, there are a number of known driver mutations in lung adenocarcinoma.
-Targeted therapies are currently FDA-approved for patients with metastatic lung adenocarcinoma for eight of them: the anaplastic lymphoma kinase (ALK)A gene that the body normally produces but, when it fuses with another gene produces an abnormal protein that leads to cancer cell growth gene rearrangement, the epidermal growth factor receptor (EGFR)The protein found on the surface of some cells and to which epidermal growth factor binds, causing the cells to divide mutation, the ROS1 gene rearrangement, the BRAF V600E mutation, the NTRK1 gene fusion, the mutation that leads to MET exon 14 skipping, the RET fusion, and the KRAS G12C mutation.
+Targeted therapies are currently FDA-approved for patients with metastatic lung adenocarcinoma for nine of them: the anaplastic lymphoma kinase (ALK)A gene that the body normally produces but, when it fuses with another gene produces an abnormal protein that leads to cancer cell growth gene rearrangement, the epidermal growth factor receptor (EGFR)The protein found on the surface of some cells and to which epidermal growth factor binds, causing the cells to divide mutation, the HER2 mutation, the ROS1 gene rearrangement, the BRAF V600E mutation, the NTRK1 gene fusion, the mutation that leads to MET exon 14 skipping, the RET fusion, and the KRAS G12C mutation.

 The biggest challenge of tyrosine kinase inhibitors (TKIs), which most targeted therapies are, is that patients with lung adenocarcinoma who initially benefit from them eventually develop resistance, known as acquired resistanceDisease progression after initial benefit with a targeted therapy.
 Doctors and researchers are working to overcome resistance and to keep TKIs effective for longer periods of time.12